p0t4t0sandwich/MassResourceInterchange/README.md

 | `/backpack create <player> <size>` | `mri.backpack.create`      | Creates a new backpack for the player.               |
 | `/backpack delete` <player>        | `mri.backpack.delete`      | Deletes the player's backpack.                       |

+#### Extra Notes

+- The `mri.backpack.open` and `mri.backpack.open.others` permissions also apply when the player uses the backpack item in-game.

 ## Work In Progress

-- Metadata checks to ensure that the MC version and modlists match across servers.
+- Metadata checks to ensure that the MC version and modlists match across servers
-- "Overflow" storage where items that can't be deserialized are stored, so they can be retrieved later.
+- "Overflow" storage where items that can't be deserialized are stored, so they can be retrieved later
+- Translatable messages for in-game notifications and command responses
 - A utility for admins to manually remove database locks (ie if the original server has crashed and is inoperable)
+- Rate limit players when accessing their backpacks
+- Add command handling to allow admins to manage offline players' backpacks (no, not that kind of offline player)
+- Tweak create and delete commands so they can be run in the console

 ### Crates